neopragma/sociabletests/README.md

 If we put the same naive solution into the ```Weather``` class as we did in the mock version, the test cases all pass.
 Now both versions are at the same point.

+### Impressions so far

-However, we spent considerably more time taking this small step with the Nullables version than we did with the version using mocks.
+I spent considerably more time taking this small step with the Nullables version than with the version using mocks.
 We had to context-switch between thinking about the business logic of the application and thinking about how to make our Embeddable Stub behave like a mocked-out BufferedReader.

-Since we had to make our Embeddable Stub work the same as a BufferedReader, will the program "work" with the entire input file?
+Since I had to make our Embeddable Stub work the same as a BufferedReader, will the program "work" with the entire input file?
 I wrote a driver class, cleverly named ```Driver```, to run the application from a command line.
 Lo and behold, after a little tweaking of the ```substring()``` values for the fields, the "full application" ran and yielded the correct answer.

 This result would have been deferred using the version with mocks, as I wouldn't have bothered to get the I/O functionality working this early in the development process.

-But I still don't like having hand-rolled mock code included in the production code.
+But I still don't like having hand-rolled mock code included in the production code, even if it is carefully not named "hand-rolled mock code."

+### Kata 4, Part 2, Java version using mocks

+The second part of the Kata asks us to write code roughly similar to the Weather program to analyze statistics from the English Premier Football League.
+A file is provided containing data about teams that played in the 2001-2002 season.

+Our program is to determine the team with the smallest difference between the number of goals they scored against opponents and the number of goals opponents scored against them.

+The input file contains fixed-format records, like the Weather data file, but with different fields.

+The challenge is intentionally similar to the Weather problem in Part 1 of the Kata, because we'll try extracting common code in Part 3 (yes, I read ahead.)
+It took virtually no time to set up the same kind of unit tests and starter code for this application, which is in subdirectory ```sociabletestsjava``` in package ```com.neopragma.withmocks.v3```.

+Having lived through the initial horror of setting up Mockito (but still not fully recognized by IntelliJ), adding more to the project proved to be dirt simple.

+### Kata 4, Part 2, Java version using Nullables

+It took much longer to get the Sociable Test version to the same point.
+The time was spent in fiddling with the details of field positions and lengths in the ```StubbedReader``` class for ```FootballDataImpl```.

+### Kata 4, Part 3, Java version using mocks